OGProgrammer/terraform-aws-jenkins/README.md

 #### TODOs

-This could probably be further improved by using Ansible, Puppet, Chef, or something like that to provision any OS.
+* This could probably be further improved by using Ansible, Puppet, Chef, or something like that to provision any OS.
 This is really locked to Debian at the moment.

+* Have a way to automatically create the jenkins jobs based off a manifest in s3.

+* Combine jobs for less work (plan and apply in one) but more risk unless you add an approval step.

+* Refactor groovy scripts to look for credentials for docker and github rather than going onto box to configure.

 ```
 Built & Maintained by @OGProgrammer